-Renée Hopkins, CEO
+Renée Hopkins (she/her), CEO

 As CEO for the Alliance for Gun Responsibility, Renée oversees the development and execution of the Alliance’s strategic plan for its 501c3, 501c4, and electoral activities.
 Prior to joining the Alliance for Gun Responsibility, Renée served as Executive Director of the Seattle Police Foundation (SPF) for 12 years.
 A lifelong native of Washington state, Renée lives in West Seattle with her husband and daughter.
 When not working, she can be found skiing or hiking with her family or reading in front of the fire.
 Read more about Renée.

-Chelsey Wright, Office & Administrative Specialist
+Chelsey Wright (they/them), Office & Administrative Specialist

 Chelsey brings expert administrative, organizational development, and human resource skills to her position as Office & Administrative Specialist at the Alliance.
 Prior to joining the Alliance, Chelsey spent years working in office and sales management, organizational and training development, and human resources in California and Washington.
 Outside of the office, Chelsey can be found volunteering with LGBTQ+ youth at Lambert House and likes to restore vintage cameras.
 Email Chelsey.